Your aggregate score is the single most important number in your university application. Here is exactly how it is calculated.

 | F9 | 9 | Fail |

-An aggregate of 15 is considered very competitive and qualifies you for most programmes.
+An aggregate of 12 qualifies for most science programmes.

 | Aggregate range | Classification | Typical access |